Ollie345/Origami/README.md

 1. Go to System Settings > Quick Settings > Change Wallpaper

-2. Change the the wallpaper type to slideshow and then select a destionation folder
+2. Change the the wallpaper type to slideshow and then select a destination folder

+## Windows

+There's no way to run it 😔